WateryScoobydoo/aBetterButBrutalModpack/README.md

-# ABetterModpack
+# ABetterButBrutalModpack

 A Better But Brutal Modpack created for Lethal Company.
 Initially released to help my friends download all the necessary mods to play in a stable environment together, especially those who have entry-level computers.
 This modpack features many different fun and quality of life mods such as Mimics' and Skinwalkers to touchscreen interface, HUD changes, additional item slots for walkie-talkies & flashlights, more suits and emotes!

+Please note that this modpack is the Brutal version of my original modpack, [ABetterModpack](https://thunderstore.io/c/lethal-company/p/WateryScoobydoo/ABetterModpack/)

 This modpack is still in development and will be releasing more stable versions of the current mods in the near future.